 - Blue: Empty.

 - This is an uncertain state.
-This will show when your page is unpublished or when The SEO Framework can’t generate a description.
+This will show when your page is unpublished or when TSF can’t generate a description.

 - Google will likely generate an unwanted snippet from your page’s content that matches the search query when this state remains.